yijing-sie/DuckHunting/README.md

 3. Users can **double tap** anywhere on the screen to launch a shooting at the point where the cannon barrel is pointing
 4. When the duck is hit, a small **quack** sound is played; moreover, whenver users fire a bullet, a **gun shut** sound is played as well

-Below is the demonstration of the game
+Below is the demonstration of running the game on the **Android Emulator**

 https://user-images.githubusercontent.com/84282744/189731757-8a45faba-e214-4069-b2cc-5faa757ebc39.mp4